folkertdev/reversible-debugger/tfp-submission/paper.md

 ## The Monitor

+A participant can be described by its monitor and its programs at all locations.
-Every participant has a monitor.
-This monitor stores variables, the current state of the type and some other information to be able to move backward.
+The monitor contains various metadata about the participant: variables, the current state of the type and some other information to be able to move backward.

 ```haskell